sharpred/sharpred.github.io/_posts/2020-06-22-adding an agent to gocd server.md

 ENV GO_SERVER_URL=http://gocdserver:8153/go
 ```

 The `FROM` property specifies the location of the Docker image we want to use on the Docker image repository.
 The `ENV` command will add an environment variable to our resultant Docker container when we build it and specifies where the GoCD agent will find the required GoCD server.
+Note that the host name `gocdserver` equates to the service name defined in your Docker Compose file.

 We now need to amend our Docker Compose file to include the Agent configuration.
 Under `services` add the following;